Missjessen/Exam-1sem-bio/README.md

 ### License

-This project is licensed under the MIT License
+This project is licensed under the MIT LicenseTrigger redeploy manually